An explicit algorithm for the Higman Embedding Theorem: Higman's original construction

-Thus, by Lemma~3.5 in \cite{Higman Subgroups of fP groups}, providing alternative definitions for benign subgroups, the free product $H$ of two copies of $F$ amalgamated in $\langle R \rangle^F$ can be embedded into a certain finitely presented group $K$.
+Thus, by Lemma~3.5 in \cite{Higman Subgroups of fP groups} providing two alternative definitions for benign subgroups, the free product $H$ of two copies of $F$ amalgamated in $\langle R \rangle^F$ can be embedded into a certain finitely presented group $K$.

 Finally, a specific HNN-extension of the direct product $K\! \times \!
-G$ is being constructed to be the finitely presented overgroup of $G$ we are looking for.
-A process often called the ``Higman Rope Trick'', see the discussion \cite{Higman rope trick}, shows that all but \textit{finitely} many of the relations of this HNN-extension are redundant.
+G$ is being constructed to be the finitely presented overgroup of $G$ we are looking for, see page 475 in \cite{Higman Subgroups of fP groups}.
+A process often called the ``Higman Rope Trick'' then shows that all but \textit{finitely} many of the relations of this HNN-extension are redundant, also see the related discussion \cite{Higman rope trick}.